Yan Bingliang (footballer)

-Yan Bingliang (闫炳良; born 3 April 2000) is a Chinese footballer currently playing as a goalkeeper for Tianjin Jinmen Tiger.
+Yan Bingliang (闫炳良; born 3 April 2000) is a Chinese footballer currently playing as a goalkeeper for Chinese Super League club Tianjin Jinmen Tiger.

 Club career

+Youth

 Yan was invited to join the academy of Villarreal in 2013 from Dali Ruilong, as part of the Wanda Group initiative to bring young Chinese players to Spanish clubs.
 While in Spain, he also played for the academy of Atlético Madrid.